magarena/magarena/release/README.txt

 - renamed the two standard cubes to default and all
 - improved displaying of messages with scroll bar and toggle button + F1 shortcut to show or hide messages
 - improved mana cost images (if already installed, delete symbols folder in Magarena data folder and load images)
-- improved card definition files, they now also contain the image url and cube information
+- improved card definition files, they now also contain the image URL and cube information
-- improved scoring for unnecessary equiping
+- improved scoring for unnecessary equipping
-- three new AI implementations are available next to the default MiniMax AI : Monte Carlo, Vegas and Random
+- three new AI implementations are available next to the default minimax AI : Monte Carlo, Vegas and Random
-- the preferred AI can be selected in preferences, the deck strength calculator always uses MiniMax AI
+- the preferred AI can be selected in preferences, the deck strength calculator always uses minimax AI
 - added New and Load Duel buttons on startup screen
 - added option to select a random deck from decks folder in New Duel dialog (folder icon)